top of page

 The Effects of Alcohol and Why I Quit Drinking

 Most people that know me from high school or college aren't going to believe this, but it's true!
 TooTurntTosha has left the building.
-Haven't had a single drink in 8 months!
+Haven't had a single drink in almost 3 years!

 We'll get to my sober story at the end but first, let's talk about the detrimental effects of alcohol on the human body.